 - In the film Sydney White, the reigning queen of the college's Hot or Not website (and therefore the "fairest of them all") is sorority girl Rachel Witchburn...until she's displaced by the newest pledge, Sydney White.

-- There's one scene in the Dukes Of Hazzard movie that involves Seann William Scott and Johnny Knoxville walking through one of these places, and the women wear less and less as they progress.
+- There's one scene in The Dukes of Hazzard movie that involves Seann William Scott and Johnny Knoxville walking through one of these places, and the women wear less and less as they progress.

-- The novel Hell Week features a sorority whose members are exceptionally popular, lucky and successful due to black magic... which, it turns out, is powered by sex.
+- The novel Hell Week features a sorority whose members are exceptionally popular, lucky, and successful due to black magic... which, it turns out, is powered by sex.

 - Lily is of the opinion that "all sorority girls are sluts."
 However, this is mostly due to bitterness over not being accepted into one.

 - Alluded to later when one of Barney Stinson's plans for seducing women is to find a sorority that's gotten in trouble for "lewd behavior" and disguise himself as their new house mom "Mrs. Stinsfire."

-- The Lifetime Movie "Sorority Wars" has two competeing sororities.
-The more prestigious one, fits the trope as all of the members are hot and are basically the Alpha Bitch of the campus.
-The rival sorority, while their members are equally attractive, they are portrayed as being academically inclined and friendly to everyone.
+- The Lifetime Movie Sorority Wars has two competing sororities.
+The more prestigious one fits the trope, as all of the members are hot and are basically the Alpha Bitch of the campus.
+The rival sorority's members, while being equally attractive, are portrayed as being academically inclined and friendly to everyone.

 - On Supernatural, when Sam and Dean are investigating several murders which are connected to a sorority house, Dean suddenly sees the appeal in attending college and ribs Sam good-naturedly about it.

-- Deconstructed in the Pharrell song Young Girl where two people have mutual feelings for each other.
+- Deconstructed in the Pharrell song "Young Girl" where two people have mutual feelings for each other.
 The problem?
 She's in college and is not yet 21, while he's older, "so advanced", and others have a problem with this.

 - In Sluggy Freelance, an MMORPG has a panty raid on a demonic sorority as a high-level quest.
-The demonic sorority sisters are stated to be the hottest women (temperature wise) in the entire game.
+The demonic sorority sisters are stated to be the hottest women (temperature-wise) in the entire game.